DAG (Yugoslav band)

 DAG (ДАГ), also known as Trio DAG (Трио ДАГ) were a Yugoslav rock band formed in Belgrade in 1972.
 Although short-lasting, they were one of the most notable representatives of the Yugoslav acoustic rock scene.

 The band consisted of Dragan Popović (guitar, vocals) and brothers Grujica (percussion, vocals) and Aleksandar Milanović (guitar, vocals).
-Initially the band performed acoustic music, but on the recording of their only studio album, Sećanja, released in 1974, they played electric instruments.
+Initially, the band performed acoustic music, but on the recording of their only studio album, Sećanja (1974), they played electric instruments.
 The album, featuring poetic lyrics written by lyricist Marina Tucaković, was praised by the critics, but saw little commercial success, and Popović left the band, DAG ending their activity soon after.

 History

 1972-1975

 The band was formed in 1972 as an acoustic trio consisting of Dragan Popović (guitar, vocals), and brothers Grujica (percussion, vocals) and Aleksandar Milanović (guitar, vocals).
-They named the band using the initials of their first names (Dragan, Aleksandar, Grujica).
+They named the band after the initials of their first names (Dragan, Aleksandar, Grujica).

-In 1972 the band released their debut 7-inch single, featuring the songs "Voz" ("Train") and "Smiljana".
+In 1972 the band released their debut 7-inch single, featuring the songs "Voz" ("Train") and "Smiljana" ("Resilient").
 With the song "Rastanak" ("The Leave"), released on a 7-inch single in 1973, they won the third place at the 1973 Zagreb Festival.
 In 1974 they released their only studio album, Sećanja (Memories).
 Although they started their career as a part of the Belgrade acoustic rock scene, on the album they used electric instruments.
 The poetic lyrics were written by Marina Tucaković, and the album cover was designed by Grujica Milanović.
 The album was produced by the band members themselves with Boban Petrović, and featured numerous guests: Sloba Marković on keyboards, Robert Nemeček on bass guitar, Ljubomir Ristić on sitar, Branimir Malkoč on flute, and drummers Raša Đelmaš, Nikola Jager and Mihajlo Popović.
-Although praised by the critics, the album saw little commercial success.
+Although praised by the music critics, the album saw little commercial success.
 After it was released, Popović left the band forming the acoustic band Maj (May) with Aleksandar Bijelić and Bane Zarin.

 After Popović left the band, Milanović brothers recorded the single "Kako ti je ime, devojčice" ("What's Your Name, Little Girl") with popular singer Miki Jevremović.
 The B-side featured song "Za dečji san" ("For a Child's Dream") published under the DAG moniker.
-For a short period of time the brothers performed with the female singer Suzana Mančić, and after the release of the single with the songs "Daj mi ruku" ("Give Me Your Hand"), for the recording of which they reunited with Popović, in 1975, they ended their activity.
+For a short period of time the brothers performed with the female singer Suzana Mančić.
+They made a brief reunion with Popović to record the single "Daj mi ruku" ("Give Me Your Hand"), ending their activity soon after its release in 1975.